 Tues Nov 3 – Nov17 1:00 – 2:30pm FREE/3

-PLAGUES, PESTILENCE AND THE RISE OF NATURE
+PLAGUES, PESTILENCE AND THE RISE OF NATURE - 2 spots left

 A review of the book “Plagues and People” by William H. McNeill.
 Pandemics sweep regularly across the world effecting the rise and fall of civilisations.
 In this program we will create a timeline from pre-history to the modern day showing these effects.
 You will never approach history in quite the same way once you have taken this class.
 The class will be interactive and class discussion and sharing of ideas is encouraged.

 Thurs Nov 19 – Dec 10 1:00 – 2:30pm FREE/4